 When it’s raining/you’ve got a headache/you’re exhausted/you’re late for work/you suddenly decide you need to wash your shower curtain, it’s not quite such an attractive prospect.

 Give yourself a break and simply pledge to raise your heart rate and get out of breath every day.
-Take the stairs, dance round your living room, park further away, step up your pace...whatever you can do to make that change.
+Take the stairs, dance round your living room, park further away if you are back in the office, step up your pace...whatever you can do to make that change.

-Before you dive headlong into the new year, take a few minutes to review the old one.
+Take a few minutes to review your current status.
 Without judgement, identify your weak spots - and focus on finding ways to turn them into plus points.

-Even if the details sometimes fall by the wayside, help yourself to move in the right general direction by choosing a word to sum up your goals for 2018.
+Even if the details sometimes fall by the wayside, help yourself to move in the right general direction by choosing a word to sum up your goals for the rest of 2020.
 This could be something like ‘light’, ‘happy’, ‘calm’, ‘enriched’, ‘loving’, ‘focused’... whatever you want.
 Call it a theme to carry with you throughout the year.

-Whether it’s kids, work, traffic or so-called friends who get you hot under the collar, make that change a priority this year.
+Whether it’s kids, work, traffic or so-called friends who get you hot under the collar, make that change a priority.